 Why is it good to have effective leadership skills?

-This means that developing your leadership skills can improve the quality of your life in many different ways – from improving your personal relationships to leading a more fulfilling life.
+Developing your leadership skills can improve the quality of your life in many different ways – from improving your personal relationships to leading a more fulfilling life.

 Why are leadership skills important in the workplace?

 In any work environment, it’s important to have a leader that takes charge and provides direction when needed.
-A good leader is someone who can inspire others, provide support and guidance, and make decisions that are in the best interest of the team.

 Contemporary problems facing leaders